AKQuaternion/backtracking/README.md

     virtual void applyChoice(const Choice &c)=0;
     virtual void unapplyChoice(const Choice &c)=0;
 ```
-You will probably want to call `currentPartialSolution()` which returns the current partial solution.
+To implement these, you will probably want to call `currentPartialSolution()` which returns the current partial solution.

 `isFullSolution()` should return true if the current partial solution is actually a full solution to the problem.